 The Google Nest Thermostat is an improvement from aging programmable thermostats that have a combination of wiring and AA batteries for power.
 It has a rechargeable lithium-ion battery and wiring to link to Wi-Fi, power its digital display and run your heating and cooling system.

-8 Common Nest Thermostat Issues
+8 Common Nest Thermostat Malfunctions

-- Short battery life.
+- Poor battery life.

-- Thermostat motion sensing won’t work.
+- Thermostat motion sensing won’t operate.

-- Your thermostat every now and then disconnects from Wi-Fi.
+- Your thermostat sometimes disconnects from Wi-Fi.